opentext-idol/myway/README.md

 metadata table contains a 'checksum' field which is never populated in myway, as we instead store an sha1sum of the source file in the 'myway_schema_version' myway metadata table.

+Also included are `applyschema.sh` and `schema.conf`, which allow `myway.pl` to be invoked once to migrate a multitude of databases, based on the content of the included configuration file.

+This shell script requires [stdlib.sh](https://github.com/srcshelton/stdlib.sh) which can be deployed simply by copying `stdlib.sh` to `/usr/local/lib/`.